AHartNtkn/AHartNtkn.github.io/_posts/2021-11-29-An-Optimal-and-Feasible-Pairing-Function.md

 ```

 This specific implementation isn't actually that efficient, mainly due to how I used `ProductLog`.
 Mathematica evaluates it purely symbolically, but I only need its ceiling, which I suspect is theoretically efficient to calculate, though I haven't researched that yet.
 Beyond that, I'm pretty satisfied with this and will take it into future projects with confidence.

+To wrap back to the example at the begining of this post, pairing 1000000 and 1 now produces 24068672, which is much more reasonable.

 {% endraw %}